Salvatore Torquato: Packing problems

 Torquato and Stillinger derived a conjectural lower bound on the maximal density of sphere packings in arbitrary Euclidean space dimension d whose large-d asymptotic behavior is controlled by 2^{-(0:77865...)d}.
-This work may remarkably provide the putative exponential improvement on Minkowski's 100-year-old bound for Bravais lattices, the dominant asymptotic term of which is 1/2^{d}.
+This work may provide the putative exponential improvement on Minkowski's 100-year-old bound for Bravais lattices, the dominant asymptotic term of which is 1/2^{d}.
 These results suggest that the densest packings in sufficiently high dimensions may be disordered rather than periodic, implying the existence of disordered classical ground states for some continuous potentials – a counterintuitive and profound result.